octoblu/alexa-service/README.md

 ListTriggers my triggers
 ListTriggers the triggers i have
 ListTriggers what triggers do i have
-ListTriggers what are my triggers
-ListTriggers what can i do
-ListTriggers list my triggers
-ListTriggers tell me my triggers
 ```
 1. **Configuration**
   1. Set the Endpoint to HTTPS and `https://alexa.octoblu.com/trigger` or the url of your hosted Alexa Service.